d3v0ps/metaverse/apps/codex/docs/README.md

 ---
-id: README
+id: about-this
-title: Central Factory's Metaverse
+title: About this
 sidebar_label: About this project
 slug: /
 ---